 Only after religious refugees from Locarno (e. g.
 Muralt and Orell) 1555 settled in Zurich the families Werdmüller, Holzhalb and Schulthess initiated a new upswing of the silk trade, which culminated in the 19th century (Pestalozzi, Gossweiler, Usteri, Escher and Gessner, Bodmer, Arter, Zürrer and Abegg, Stehli and Stünzi).

-In 1710 the "Seidenhöfe" (silk houses) of Werdmüller (1587) were bought by two brothers of the merchant family Escher.
-1874 The silk firm of "Muralt an der Sihl" (1612) was taken over by the family Bodmer and continued till the 20th century.
+In 1710 the “Seidenhöfe” (silk houses) of Werdmüller (1587) were bought by two brothers of the merchant family Escher.
+1874 The silk firm of “Muralt an der Sihl” (1612) was taken over by the family Bodmer and continued till the 20th century.
 The Schwarzenbach Group - founded around 1830 - employed in 1910 more than 10 000 people worldwide and became later after the expansion in the USA (Schwarzenbach Huber) around 1930 the biggest textile enterprise in the world.
 1980 the last production plant in Wädenswil was closed.
-Toda the only two producers remaining are Weisbrod-Zürrer (1825) in Hausen am Albis and Gessner (1833) in Wädenswil.
+A little bit longer produced Weisbrod-Zürrer (1825) in Hausen am Albis and Gessner (1833) in Wädenswil.

 Shortly after 1400 the treatment of cotton has been established at Zurich.
 But it took 350 years to reach an international remarkable boom.
 After 1690 printing of fabric spread from Geneva to the eastern parts of Switzerland as far as Zurich (1740), Glarus (1740) and the Thurgau.